Social-Futures-Lab/MUSE/README.md

 - `data/tweetid_domain`: The identified domain of each tweet.
 - `code/`: The code to reproduce the main results in our paper.
 The results were generated with Python 3.7 and dependencies in `requirements.txt`.
 ### Notes:
 - We comply with X/Twitter Terms of Service by only releasing the IDs of tweets.
-Most code files are runnable without further obtaining the tweet data, except `dist_note_time.ipynb`, `dist_tweet_time.ipynb`, and `impact_time_misinfo`, where the creation times of tweets are necessary.
+Most code files are runnable without further obtaining the tweet data, except `fig_s17.ipynb`, `fig_s27.ipynb`, and `fig_s28.ipynb`, where the creation times of tweets are necessary.
 - The names of the experts are anonymized.

 ## Citation